About eBridge Montessori School

 Our Mission

 eBridge Montessori School’s mission is to prepare children for life.
-Through the practice of our core values “Independence, Love, Respect, and Responsibility” we initiate children’s lifelong learning, empower their social, emotional, and intellectual development, and prepare them to be responsible, peaceful citizens of the world.
+We provide the best possible Montessori education for children from 6 weeks to 12 years old.
+Recognized by the Association Montessori Internationale (AMI), we initiate children’s lifelong learning, empower their social, emotional and intellectual development and prepare them to be independent, responsible and peaceful citizens of the world.

 Accreditation